gokyle/literate/README.md

   If you ran this on the `golst` directory, you would have `listing.go.pdf`, `html.go.pdf`, and `pandoc.go.pdf`.

+### Supported Output Formats

+Standalone listings are generated; the following formats (selected with the `-o` flag) are supported:

+* html - generate HTML listing
+* latex - uses [pandoc](http://www.johnmacfarlane.net/pandoc/) to convert the
+  markdown to a LaTeX listing.
+* md - generate markdown listing
+* pdf - uses [pandoc](http://www.johnmacfarlane.net/pandoc/) to convert the
+  markdown to a PDF listing.
+* tex - rudimentary pure-Go TeX listing.

 ### Dependencies

 * `golst` uses [`blackfriday`](https://github.com/russross/blackfriday)